 Fort Worth’s first telephones were installed by 1881.

-The first telephone exchange was on the third floor of the First National Bank building at 215 Houston Street.
+The first telephone exchange was located on the third floor of the First National Bank building at 215 Houston Street.
 In this photo of 1881 note the wire-laden telephone poles.
 And if you squint you can see women sitting in windows on the third floor.
 Perhaps they were “hello girls,” as female operators were called (men were considered too rude to be operators).
-In 1890 this exchange would be the workplace of “hello girl” Addie Cullen, whose marriage to Mayor William S. Pendleton would lead to his resignation.
+In 1890 this exchange would be the workplace of “hello girl” Addie Cullen, whose marriage to Mayor William S. Pendleton would lead to scandal and his resignation.
 (Photo from University of Texas at Arlington Library.)

 A plaque set in the sidewalk marks the location of the first telephone exchange, which initially served forty customers.